ilyabelikin/DiveIntoSpriteKit/README.md

 ## Spinning

-When we allowed a player to survive collisions spinning became a problem. `player.physicsBody?.allowsRotation = false` could a radical way to deal with it.
-In our case we trying to make z-axis stabilization work.
+When we allowed a player to survive collisions spinning became a problem. `player.physicsBody?.allowsRotation = false` could be a radical way to deal with it.
+In our case we are trying to make z-axis stabilization work applying torque in the oposite to spinning direction.